 "I would estimate that well over half of all defendant's are on some form of medication -- and I have never seen a case where such medication caused a defendant to lack the capacity to enter a guilty plea.
 There have been occasions when defendant's have appeared in court intoxicated, and, on those occasions, the pleas were rescheduled."

-The whole point is that defendants do have the capacity to make guilty pleas while being given (forcefully at times) mind-altering drugs.
-It tends to make getting those 'confessions' rather easy.
+Jason Legg wrote the above statement on his personal blog; regarding the use of involuntary medications being used during confessions.
+It is concerning that defendants are encouraged to make guilty pleas while being given (forcefully at times) mind-altering drugs.
+It tends to make getting 'confessions' rather easy.
 D.A.
-Jason Legg is not only okay with this, but he openly boasted about it in public without any sense of shame.
+Jason Legg is not only okay with this, but he openly boasted about it in public, without any sense of shame.
 Then he noted that if a prisoner appears intoxicated, then the confession is rescheduled to a time when it doesn't make the officers of the court look so bad.

 The Court Documents

-In official documents and letters, the prosecution's own expert stated that Kurt's criminal actions were based on insanity, which should have provided Kurt a concrete defense.
-The state doctor further noted that Kurt's "insanity" was caused by a mind-altering drug.
-The state itself was forcing Kurt to take more of these drugs before and during his confession.
+In official documents and letters, the prosecution's own expert stated that Kurt's criminal actions were based on drug-induced insanity, which should have provided Kurt with a concrete defense.
+The sheriff's department was forcing Kurt to take more of these drugs before and during his confession.

 One doctor who evaluated Kurt prior to the confession made the following judgment:

 Hallucinations, delusions, distortions and illusions are classic symptoms of psychiatric drug intoxication.
 This combination of symptoms only happens through medication or severe head trauma.
 It never happens organically.
-Such "impaired judgment" -- not being able to discern right from wrong is the very basis of 'Innocence by Reason of Insanity' as explicitly spelled-out by the U.S. Supreme Court.
+Such "impaired judgment" -- not being able to discern right from wrong -- is the very basis of innocence by reason of insanity.

-In the reports we received from District Attorney Jason Legg, the doctor questioned whether Kurt was even fully conscious during the murder of his father.
+In the documents we received from District Attorney Jason Legg, the doctor questioned whether Kurt was even fully conscious during the murder of his father.
 He furthermore reported that the crime was completely without malice, without intent, without motive, and without criminal guilt.
-Nevertheless, Kurt was charged as if he held full responsibility, and was given the maximum sentence for third degree murder.
-All of this was done willfully, methodologically, and it was openly discussed as if it were ethical.
+Nevertheless, Kurt was charged as if he held full responsibility, and he was given the maximum sentence for third-degree murder in Pennsylvania.